Charles L. Cotton

-Charles L. Cotton (born November 28, 1949) is an American attorney and gun rights advocate who has served as president of the National Rifle Association (NRA) since 2021.
+Charles L. Cotton (born November 28, 1949) is an American attorney and gun rights advocate who served as president of the National Rifle Association of America (NRA) from 2021 to 2024.
 Cotton is also the moderator of TexasCHLForum.com, an online discussion forum about gun ownership.

 Biography and education

 Cotton grew up in Houston, Texas.
-Cotton stated that "grew up hunting and plinking".
+Cotton stated that he "grew up hunting and plinking".
 He graduated with a Juris Doctor degree from the University of Houston in 1987.

 National Rifle Association career

-Cotton was formerly a trustee of the NRA's Civil Rights Defense Fund.
+Cotton is a trustee of the NRA's Civil Rights Defense Fund.
 He chaired the NRA’s audit committee from 2017 onwards.
 Cotton was elected President of the NRA in 2021, succeeding Carolyn D. Meadows.
 He was reelected President on May 30, 2022.

 TexasCHLForum.com

 Cotton is the moderator of TexasCHLForum.com, a gun rights forum.
 In 2016, he was reportedly criticized by open carry activists, who accused him of being insufficiently supportive of gun rights.